-My daughters and I went on a road trip to explore the local and historic charms of Marietta, Ohio one late summer weekend.
-Marietta is about a 90 minute drive from Charleston, West Virginia on Interstate 77.
-It is also an affordable trip, perfect for a weekend getaway.
+My daughters and I went on a road trip to explore the local and historic charms of Marietta, Ohio on a late summer weekend.
+Marietta is a 90 minute drive from Charleston, West Virginia on Interstate 77, where we lived.
+It was an affordable trip, perfect for a weekend getaway.
 Marietta is a lovely river city with a historic past and much to see and do.

 Where We Stayed in Marietta, Ohio

-We stayed at the Lafayette Hotel, which is a historic landmark on the Ohio River waterfront at 101 Front Street.
-Open since 1912, the hotel has a triangular shape to capture perfect river views, a great downtown location, an on-site restaurant, and rooms filled with antiques and old-time charm.
-Our room had a king sized canopy bed and a huge sitting area with a pull-out couch, perfect for the three of us.
+The girls and I stayed at the Lafayette Hotel, is a historic landmark on the Ohio River waterfront.
+The Lafayette Hotel, circa 1912, has a triangular shape to capture perfect river views, a great downtown location, an on-site restaurant, and rooms filled with antiques and old-time charm.
+Our room had a king sized canopy bed and a huge sitting area with a pullout couch; perfect for the three of us.

 Other Noteworthy Attractions

 Marietta, Ohio has a castle, coincidentally called “The Castle”.
-The gothic-revival style architecture, with octagonal tower, is filled with lovely antiques from the Victorian Era.
-Savvy tour guides give a witty, yet informative, overview of the castle’s history.
-The Castle has many music and art events, plus educational programs, ghost tours, and teas, throughout the year.
-Other things to do in Marietta include a sternwheeler cruise on the Ohio and Muskingum Rivers, or a visit to the Fenton Art Glass Co. in Wiliamstown, West Virginia.
+The castle’s gothic-revival style architecture, with octagonal tower, was filled with lovely antiques from the Victorian Era.
+Savvy tour guides gave a witty, yet informative, overview of the castle’s history.
+It hosts many music and art events, plus educational programs, ghost tours, and teas, throughout the year.
+Other things to do in Marietta included a sternwheeler cruise on the Ohio and Muskingum Rivers, or a visit to the world-famous Fenton Art Glass Company in Wiliamstown, West Virginia.

-If you love history, visit Muskingum River State Park to see the memorial to the Start Westward sculpture.
+If you love history, visit the Muskingum River State Park to see the memorial to the Start Westward sculpture.
 This artwork consists of three men standing atop a rock, landing on the Muskingum River.
 Start Westward represents the first landing of the pioneers and start of westward territory expansion.
+It is lovely!

 If you would like to visit Ohio, check out our other posts: